Arif-PhyChem/MLQD/README.md

 ## Dynamics Propagation <a name="propagation"></a>
 (***Go to example folder for ready made scripts***)
 We provide already trained QD models which can be found here [coming soon], you can download them and test the code.
-If You wanna train your own model, then go to [Model training on your data](#training).
+If You wanna train your own model, then go to [Model training on your own data](#training).

 * **KRR model:**
 For KRR model, You need to provide the following parameters